kulics/koral/book-en/package-type.md

 E.g:
 ```
-// automatically generate the attributes Name and Number , which is equivalent to the previous example
+// automatically generate the attributes name and number , which is equivalent to the previous example
-Student {..Name, ..Number:Str}->
+student {..name, ..number:str}->
 {
      ...
 }